catluynh/tuyendung-backend/README.md

 - `config.env` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.
+- `controllers/` - This folder contains the controller definitions for our app.
+- `utils/` - This folder contains the classes that provide the utility definitions for our app.